Mental Health is NOT a Lack of Faith, it’s About a God in/with Us in Our Weakness

 We look for blame, God looks for grace.

-With the story of the man born blind, the disciples are curious if his or his parent's sin is responsible for his blindness (a common way of thinking at the time ... unfortunately still today; John 9:1-7).
+With the story of the man born blind, the disciples are curious if his or his parents’ sin is responsible for his blindness (a common way of thinking at the time ... unfortunately still today with some mental health conditions; see the story in John 9:1-7).

-Jesus reframes it from sin to a grace response ... "neither he nor his parents, but an opportunity for the power of God to be displayed/manifest in his life."
+Jesus reframes their perspective from sin to a grace response ... "“Neither this man nor his parents sinned, but this happened so that the works of God would be displayed in him" (John 9:3)

 In our Living and Family Grace workbook (Ch.
-3) we use this story and other helpful points to look beyond stigma to see God restoring dignity and purpose ... even in weakness.
-Point three says,
+3), we use this story and other helpful points to look beyond stigma to see God restoring dignity and purpose ... even in weakness.
+Point three in the curriculum says,

 "Mental health difficulties do not hold God back from working in our lives and the lives of our loved ones ...
 He desires to reveal His constant love and grace in our whole lives ...our entire journey."